Simple Breakfast and Lunch Recipes for Insulin Resistance

 Insulin resistance in PCOS

-Polycystic Ovary Syndrome (PCOS) is a condition affecting a woman’s hormones, which can lead to irregular or absent menstrual periods, excess body hair growth and infertility.
+Polycystic Ovary Syndrome (PCOS) is a condition affecting a woman’s hormones, which can lead to irregular or absent menstrual periods, excess body hair growth, and infertility.

-PCOS is also associated with insulin resistance, which occurs when the body does not respond normally to insulin.
+PCOS is also associated with insulin resistance, which occurs when the body does not respond typically to insulin.
 Insulin is an important hormone that helps transport glucose from the bloodstream into cells for energy or storage.

 Women with PCOS may have an imbalance between their sex hormones – estrogen and progesterone – leading to higher levels of testosterone, which can disrupt metabolic processes such as glucose metabolism and cause insulin resistance.